Third Age Learning at Kwantlen (TALK)

 We also host lively Philosophers’ Corners in Richmond, Surrey and Langley which are open to the public and you don’t have to be a TALK member or over 50 to attend.
 Each semester also has special events.
 TALK sessions are full of discussion, controversy, humour, and insights.
 There are also many opportunities to volunteer with TALK.
 See details on our Become a Volunteer page.

-What to expect from TALK this Fall?
+What to expect from TALK this Winter / Spring 2026?

 TALK prides itself on providing courses in a variety of areas such as technology, history, science, health & wellness, arts & culture, travel and more.
 Something for everyone!
 Most TALK courses meet for one session of 90 minutes (online) or two hours (on-campus); a few TALK courses meet for two or more sessions, usually a week apart.
 Some courses are offered in-person on a KPU campus; some are online via Zoom; some are offsite.
 The registration fee for most one-session courses is $15 and slightly higher for multiple-session courses.

-Registration for Fall 2025 TALK courses will open September 8, 2025, online
+Registration for Winter / Spring 2026 TALK courses will open January 12, 2026, online

-On September 8, if you need help registering for courses:
+On January 12, if you need help registering for courses:

 Read the Registration Guide on the Courses page or call us at 604.599.3077.